 Try sole if you like me prefer nature over a supplement.
 Then you’ll love this.
 Its simple Himalayan sea salt crystals allowed to saturate pure filtered water.
 It sits on my counter and I add a teaspoon to 8 oz water waiting for me on the counter in the morning.

 I’ll drink another cup of water to swallow an apple cider vinegar and an alfalfa supplement.
 Using sole has been my habit off and on for a year but this summer and with more reason than ever (thanks, pandemic) to hydrate it’s simple, natural, and easy.
-As for the alfalfa, I will use either it or Mighty Maca or AG for the green boost but find it easier to get my Himalayn salt crystals, alfalfa (pH Quintessence), and my Macapause (femminessence) in one spot.
+As for the alfalfa, I will use either it, or Mighty Maca or AG for the green boost.
+I find it easy to get my Himalayn salt crystals, alfalfa (pH Quintessence), and my Macapause (femminessence) all in one spot.
 Done and done.

-In the trilogy, I’ve improved hydration, alkalinity, and gut health.
+In the trilogy, I’ve improved hydration, alkalinity, hormones, and gut health. #winning

 No matter what habits you choose, know the quality of your water.
 Test it.
 Buy a purification system or purchase reverse osmosis water or alkaline water.

 Exercise, the kind that optimizes stress not increases it, and a lot of veggies, fruit, seeds & nuts throughout the day support alkalinity too.
 All the good habits that round up the After 50 Fitness Formula for Women support your alkalinity.
 If you haven’t read it, grab the book or the course.
-Both walk you through 30 days of tracking important numbers so you can monitor and improve your second half!
+Both walk you through 5 days of tracking pH and 30 days of tracking other important numbers so you can monitor and improve your second half!

 Improve your pH with a few thoughtful tweaks.
 Make a game out of testing your pH and improving your score!
 It’s a worthy pandemic – or any time game.